kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Generated Source Is No Longer Just for Framework Experts
+## Generated Source Is No Longer Just for Framework Experts { #generated-source-is-no }

 Generated source has historically had an image problem.